nishanths/cocoa-hugo-theme/README.md

 # Cocoa

+**NOTE:** I don't actively work on this theme now.
+Pull requests for bug fixes or new features are welcome however.
+Before working on a substantial change, please discuss it in an issue.
+Thanks. :)

 A consistent and responsive [Hugo](https://gohugo.io) [theme](https://github.com/spf13/hugoThemes/) with clean typography.
 The primary typefaces are Open Sans, Raleway, and Ubuntu Mono.

 [__Demo__](https://cocoa-hugo-theme-demo.netlify.app/) / [__Screenshots__](https://github.com/nishanths/cocoa-hugo-theme/blob/master/screenshots.md)